sseshadr/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to drive back on to the road.
-These images show what a recovery looks like:
+These following 3 images show what a recovery looks like from the left boundary to the center:

 ![alt text][image3]

 ![alt text][image4]

 ![alt text][image5]

 To augment the data sat, I also flipped images and angles as described above.
 For example, here is an image that has then been flipped: